 Choosing what type of adoption you’d like doesn’t have to be a decision you make alone.
 Your adoption coordinator will discuss the options with you in detail and can help you decide what will work best for you.

 It’s never too late to choose adoption.
 Last-minute adoptions are not uncommon.
 If you’ve decided to place your baby for adoption, you can contact us anytime — we are available 24 hours a day, 7 days a week.
 We can have an adoptive family for your baby within hours.
-The adoptive parents will take the baby home with them from the hospital, avoiding any need for foster care.
+The adoptive parents may take the baby home with them from the hospital, avoiding any need for foster care.

 If you’re facing an unplanned pregnancy and considering adoption in Vermont, we are here to help you.
 We’ve worked with thousands of birthmothers through the adoption process, so we really do understand what you’re going through.
 We truly care about you and want to help you make the decision that’s best for you and your baby.